Texas Unemployment – Know Your Rights TodayLast Verified: January 2017

 After the Application

 Once you have completed your application, you must allow at least 2 business days for the TWC to review your application before you check on the status of your unemployment claim.
+The TWC will send two documents regarding your eligibility.
+One will be a Statement of Wages and Potential Benefit Amount.
+This will address your wage eligibility and tell you how much you could receive.
+The second will be a Notice of Determination which will note whether the state approved your claim.

 You must register for work online at www.workintexas.com or at a Texas Workforce Center within 3 days of filing for unemployment.